rylandbell/playlist-dashboard/README.md

 **Analyze Your Spotify Playlists**

-Spotify's music analysis algorithms assign every track a score for features like Danceability and Instrumentalness.
-This app will let view this data in numerical or graphical form.

-**Filter By Audio Features**

-Refine your playlists by setting an allowed range for any number of features.
-Heading to the gym?
-Look for high-energy, high-danceability tracks.
-Want to focus?
-Look for tracks with a high instrumentalness score.

-**Save the Result**

-Filter your Spotify playlists by features like danceability and instrumentalness.
+Visualize and refine your Spotify playlists based on audio features like danceability, energy, and instrumentalness.

 ## License